 To Twine or Not to Twine

-I wanted to add a little extra something on the garland, so I decided to add a little twine fringe to each end.
-Take your twine and wrap it around something not too thick or thin, I used a 12″ ruler.
-Wrap the twine around until you like the length of it.
+I wanted to add a little something extra to the garland, so I decided to add a little twine fringe to each end.
+Take your twine and wrap it around something not too thick or thin.
+I used a 12″ ruler that is 2″ wide.
+Wrap the twine around until you like the bulk of it.

-Slide the twine off of the ruler and cut it where it was wrapped.
-One side or the other, doesn’t really matter.
+Slide the twine off of the ruler and cut one of the ends where it was wrapped.

 Wasn’t this an easy, cute way to make your own DIY Valentines garland?!